Justin900429/Facial-Graph-Representation-Learning/README.md

   --csv_path CSV_PATH   Path for the csv file for training data --image_root IMAGE_ROOT
-                        Root for the training images --npz_file NPZ_FILE   Place for the npz file --catego CATEGO       SAMM or CASME dataset --num_classes NUM_CLASSES
+                        Root for the training images --npz_file NPZ_FILE   Files root for npz
+  --catego CATEGO       SAMM or CASME dataset --num_classes NUM_CLASSES
                         Classes to be trained